mbrezu/Cheat-JS/README.md

 # Cheat-JS - macros for JavaScript.
 Kinda.

+This document assumes you know Commmon Lisp and JavaScript.

 ## About Cheat-JS

 Lisp macros are powerful and easy to implement because Lisp programs